 - ½ cup coconut sugar

-- 2 Tbsp oat flour - gluten free
+- 2 tablespoon oat flour - gluten free

-- 5 Tbsp butter - melted (sub. vegan butter or coconut oil)
+- 5 tablespoon butter - melted (sub. vegan butter or coconut oil)

 - Preheat oven to 350 F. Poke a few holes in the sweet potatoes and bake for 1 hour until soft.
 The size of your sweet potato will dictate baking time.